How Layers of Inflation Affect Consumer Prices

 Let's peel back these layers to understand what drives inflation and how it influences the Federal Reserve’s (Fed’s) policy decisions and investor portfolios.

-Three Layers of Inflation
+What Are the Three Layers of Inflation?

 Figure 1 | Peeling the Inflation Onion